ndrewtl/airspace-jekyll/_posts/2018-04-17-stan-intro.md

 ### 6. Convergence Diagnostics

 __Before we go on, we should check again the `Rhat` values, the effective sample size (`n_eff`), and the traceplots of our model parameters to make sure the model has converged and is reliable.
-To find out more about what these model checks are doing, you can check out the tutorial on <a href="https://ourcodingclub.github.io/2018/01/22/mcmcglmm.html" target="_blank">Bayesian statistics using `MCMCglmm`</a>.__
+To find out more about what effective sample sizes and trace plots, you can check out the tutorial on <a href="https://ourcodingclub.github.io/2018/01/22/mcmcglmm.html" target="_blank">Bayesian statistics using `MCMCglmm`</a>.__

 `n_eff` is a crude measure of the effective sample size.
 You usually only need to worry is this number is less than 1/100th or 1/1000th of your number of iterations.